Experience-Evolving Multi-Turn Tool-Use Agent with Hybrid Episodic-Procedural Memory: Methodology

 \section{Methodology}

 In this section, we first explain how the historical experience is obtained (Section~\ref{ssec:Historical_experience}).
-We then use this experience to construct the SIT-Graph, which integrates weighted and summary information on the edges to store both the procedural memory and episodic memory (Section~\ref{ssec:building_graph}).
-Finally, we employ the SIT-Graph to adaptively guide the agent’s tool-selection decisions (Section~\ref{ssec:leveraging_graph}).
+We then use this experience to construct the memory in H-EPM, which integrates weighted and summary information on the edges to store both the procedural memory and episodic memory (Section~\ref{ssec:building_graph}) in the graph structure.
+Finally, we explain how to adaptively guide the agent’s tool-selection decisions in both inference and RL training for agent system (Section~\ref{ssec:leveraging_graph}).